There are significant volumes of by-product materials such as

 Recycled steel reinforcement

-recycled ferrous metal waste as a proportion of the raw
+91% of recycled ferrous metal waste as a proportion of the raw

 materials consumed in their electric arc furnaces (EAF).
-While reinforcement
+The BAR

-fabricators used 100% EAF material in producing and supplying
+fabricators used 95% EAF material in producing and supplying

 These indicators are part of the Materials section of